Julia Trotzki

 Energy-Efficient Appliances

-Invest in energy-efficient cooling and freezing devices as well as lighting.
+Invest in energy-efficient refrigerators and freezers as well as lighting.
 LED bulbs consume less electricity and have a longer lifespan.
-Pay attention to the energy label when purchasing appliances – an investment that pays off in the long run.
+Pay attention to the energy label when buying appliances – an investment that pays off in the long run.

-Completely turn off devices that are not in constant use.
+Turn off appliances that are not in constant use completely.
 Avoid standby mode to save electricity.
-A timer can work wonders here and further reduce energy consumption.
+A timer can work wonders here and additionally reduce energy consumption.

 Waste Management